- 8 hours

 - Expert Historian guide

 We will meet our guide and driver in Normandy.
-We normally meet at Bayeux but depending on the accommodation location, our pick up may vary.
 We’ll make our way together to the commune of Mont Saint-Michel where our expert guide will lay the foundations for the historic narrative of the island, the abbey, the architecture, and its religious importance.
 We’ll enter the medieval village through mighty defensive walls as we discuss the Hundred Years War (14th century).
-We’ll wind our through narrow streets and up steep stairs as we get closer to the vast abbey.
+We’ll wind our way through narrow streets and up steep stairs as we get closer to the vast abbey.
 On arrival, we’ll note the gravity-defying structure and learn about the various techniques and styles used to achieve this Gothic wonder.
 As we visit the interior, we’ll discuss the transformation of the space over time from a place of worship to a prison in the French Revolution.

 Your website won't allow me to book more than 7 people for this tour.
 Can I book for a larger group?

 Contact us to discuss your group size and needs and we will inquire with our car provider about larger car options.

 I’m coming from Paris.
 Can you pick me up there?
 Please see our Mont Saint-Michel Excursion from Paris tour.